phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-zedboard.md

 <img src="_images/zynq7000-plo-copy.png" width="600px">

-### Booting Phoenix-RTOS from internal Flash
+### Booting Phoenix-RTOS from NOR flash memory

-Now, the image is located in the internal Quad SPI Flash memory.
+Now, the image is located in the NOR Quad SPI Flash memory.
 To run it you should follow the steps below:

 - Power off the board using `SW8`